MileHacker Logo

 • Monsoons: Heavy, predictable afternoon downpours in wet season, potential for localized flooding.

-• Extreme Temperatures: March-Might result in high temperatures, requiring hydration and lightweight clothing.
+• Extreme Temperatures: March-May bring high temperatures, requiring hydration and lightweight clothing.

-• Tropical Storms: Monitor forecasts in the rainy season for heavy rain and high winds.
+• Tropical Storms: Monitor forecasts during wet season for strong rain and high winds.

 Ideal Timing for Activities